librecap/librecap/README.md

 Available configuration options:

 - `data-theme`: Set to `"light"`, `"dark"`, or `"auto"` (default)
-- `data-language`: Set a specific language code after ISO 639-1 or `"auto"` (default)
+- `data-language`: NOT IMPLEMENTED YET, Set a specific language code after ISO 639-1 or `"auto"` (default)
 - `data-sitekey`: Set your LibreCap site key when using a third party gateway server (optional, only when using a third party gateway server)
-- `data-gateway`: Set the URL of your LibreCap gateway server or your own server address (default: `https://librecap.tn3w.dev/librecap/v1` when an site key is provided, otherwise `/librecap/v1`)
+- `data-endpoint`: Set the URL of your LibreCap endpoint, this could be an gateway server or your own server address (default: `https://librecap.tn3w.dev/librecap/v1` when an site key is provided, otherwise `/librecap/v1`)
 - `data-brand-title`: Set the title of the brand (default: `"LibreCap"`)
 - `data-brand-url`: Set the URL of the brand (default: `"https://github.com/librecap/librecap"`)
 - `data-brand-logo`: Set the logo of the brand (default: `base64 encoded logo of LibreCap`)
+- `data-brand-description`: Set the description of the brand (default: `"LibreCap is a privacy-friendly CAPTCHA solution that respects your users' data."`)
+- `data-brand-github`: Set the GitHub URL of the brand (default: `"https://github.com/librecap/librecap"`)
+- `data-brand-terms`: Set the terms URL of the brand (default: `"https://github.com/librecap/librecap/blob/main/TERMS.md"`)
+- `data-brand-privacy`: Set the privacy URL of the brand (default: `"https://github.com/librecap/librecap/blob/main/PRIVACY.md"`)

 ## 💻 Development